 The structure of search strategies in bibliographic databases should be informed by the main concepts of the review (see Chapter 3), using appropriate elements from PICO and study design (see MECIR Box 4.4.b).
-It is usually unnecessary, however, and may even be undesirable, to search on every aspect of the review’s clinical question.
+It is usually unnecessary, however, and may even be undesirable, to search on every aspect of the review’s clinical question (Frandsen et al 2020).
 Although a research question may specify particular comparators or outcomes, these concepts may not be well described in the title or abstract of an article and are often not well indexed with controlled vocabulary terms.
 Therefore, in general databases, such as MEDLINE, a search strategy will typically have three sets of terms: (i) terms to search for the health condition of interest, i.e. the population; (ii) terms to search for the intervention(s) evaluated; and (iii) terms to search for the types of study design to be included.
-Typically, a broad set of search terms will be gathered for each concept, and combined with the OR Boolean operator to achieve sensitivity within concepts.
+Typically, a broad set of search terms will be gathered for each concept and combined with the OR Boolean operator to achieve sensitivity within concepts.
 The results for each concept are then combined using the AND Boolean operator, to ensure each concept is represented in the final search results.

 It is important to consider the structure of the search strategy on a question-by-question basis.
 In some cases it is possible and reasonable to search for the comparator, for example if the comparator is explicitly placebo; in other cases the outcomes may be particularly well defined and consistently reported in abstracts.
-The advice on whether or not to search for outcomes for adverse effects differs from the advice given earlier (see Chapter 19).
+The advice on whether or not to search for outcomes for adverse effects differs from the advice given above (see Chapter 19).

 C32: Structuring search strategies for bibliographic databases (Mandatory)